 Roth Conversions Using a Bonus Annuity

-Roth conversions using a bonus annuity can be a powerful way to reposition taxable retirement dollars into a future stream of tax-free income—while potentially using an upfront annuity bonus to help offset part of the conversion tax.
-For pre-retirees and retirees who are watching tax brackets, Required Minimum Distributions (RMDs), and long-term income planning all at once, this strategy sits at the intersection of tax management and guaranteed income design.
+Roth conversions using a bonus annuity can be a powerful way to reposition taxable retirement dollars into a future stream of tax-free income — while potentially using an upfront annuity bonus to help offset part of the conversion tax or amplify the Roth balance being built.
+For pre-retirees and retirees who are simultaneously managing tax brackets, Required Minimum Distributions, and long-term income design, this strategy sits precisely at the intersection of tax management and guaranteed income planning.

-At Diversified Insurance Brokers, we compare multiple carriers and contract structures to show clients—in plain numbers—how timing decisions affect the outcome.
+At Diversified Insurance Brokers, we compare multiple carriers and contract structures to show clients — in plain numbers — how timing decisions affect the outcome.
 Should you convert first and then fund the annuity?
 Or fund a bonus annuity inside the IRA first and convert later?
 The difference can impact your tax bill today, your Roth balance tomorrow, and your lifetime income years from now.
-The right answer depends on bracket management, liquidity needs, and long-term distribution goals—not just the size of the bonus.
+The right answer depends on bracket management, liquidity needs, and long-term distribution goals — not just the size of the bonus.
+Our foundational resource on how to use a Roth conversion with an annuity for tax-free retirement income covers the strategic framework, and our broader Roth conversions insights page provides the tax planning context that drives conversion timing decisions.

 Compare Bonus & Fixed Annuity Options